GlobalWebIndex/GWIQ-howto/README.md

 - No URL encoded characters
 - Length Limit: 64 characters per key and per value

 When implementing the tags be sure to implement any of the key-value pairs you want to track.

+#### Macros - What are they?
+As mentioned many platforms offer the option of using ‘macros’.Macros are placeholder strings in creative codes.
+The platform will replace the string with another value or code based on — the creatives, page, setting, etc. depending on the macro in use.

-As mentioned many platforms offer the option of using ‘macros’, (Example - AppNexus) which help automatically specify data about each placement when the tag fires.
-This makes it possible to segment multiple placements with a single tag implementation.
+This helps automatically specify data about each placement when the tag fires.
+This makes it possible to segment multiple placements with a single tag.

+Here are some links to popular plattfoms documentation on Macros
+- Google Ads Manager (GAM) - https://support.google.com/admanager/answer/2376981?hl=en
+- Display and Video 360 (DV360) - https://support.google.com/displayvideo/answer/2789508?hl=en

 #### HTTP vs HTTPS
 The default tag is created without a declared secured vs unsecured protocol.
 With the JavaScript tag, this will adopt the protocol used by the site at the time.
 If using the image pixel / URL tag, the tag should adopt the protocol of the site.
 However, some services require this to be explicitly declared.
 In these cases please prefix ‘http:’ or ‘https:’ before the ‘//gwiq’ in src of the tag.